samereberlin/LibroJS/README.md

 ## Life cycle callbacks:
 Application life cycle process is a set of pre-defined events that occurs during the application execution, which must be monitored (through callbacks) in order to execute the appropriate actions.
 For example, if you are developing a game, you need to know when the use minimizes the application (in order to pause the game execution, timers, etc.), and you also need to know when the user returns to the application (in order to resume the game from the point where it was paused).
 That is why the process callbacks are so relevant.

 If you do not understand the above explanation, do not be afraid.
-The use of callbacks is much easier than the explanation itself :) To implement an application callback, you just need to get the _page_ element reference (or WebApp object for global callbacks), and implement the desired function, as can be observed in the following example (<a href="https://cdn.rawgit.com/samereberlin/WebApp/master/www/ex07.0_callbacks.html#firstPage" target="_blank">live preview</a>):
+The use of callbacks is much easier than the explanation itself :) To implement an application callback, you just need to get the _page_ element reference (or WebApp object for global callbacks), and implement the desired function, as demonstrated in the following example (<a href="https://cdn.rawgit.com/samereberlin/WebApp/master/www/ex07.0_callbacks.html#firstPage" target="_blank">live preview</a>):

 ```html
 <div class="page" id="firstPage">